 Obviously, a business focusing on art lessons makes money by charging clients for the art lessons.
 The exact amount you charge will vary based on subject, lesson time, venue, and whether it is a completely private lesson or not.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your art lessons business is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your art lessons business is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements